Acetylation of histone H4 lysine 5 and 12 is required for CENP-A deposition into centromeres

 Centromeres are specified epigenetically through the deposition of the centromere-specific histone H3 variant CENP-A. However, how additional epigenetic features are involved in centromere specification is unknown.
 Here, we find that histone H4 Lys5 and Lys12 acetylation (H4K5ac and H4K12ac) primarily occur within the pre-nucleosomal CENP-A-H4HJURP (CENP-A chaperone) complex, before centromere deposition.
 We show that H4K5ac and H4K12ac are mediated by the RbAp46/ 48-Hat1 complex and that RbAp48-deficient DT40 cells fail to recruit HJURP to centromeres and do not incorporate new CENP-A at centromeres.
 However, C-terminally-truncated HJURP, that does not bind CENP-A, does localize to centromeres in RbAp48-deficient cells.
 Acetylation-dead H4 mutations cause mis-localization of the CENP-A-H4 complex to non-centromeric chromatin.
 Crucially, CENP-A with acetylation-mimetic H4 was assembled specifically into centromeres even in RbAp48-deficient DT40 cells.
 We conclude that H4K5ac and H4K12ac, mediated by RbAp46/ 48, facilitates efficient CENP-A deposition into centromeres.

 Shang, Wei-Hao; Hori, Tetsuya; Westhorpe, Frederick G.; and Godek, Kristina M., "Acetylation of histone H4 lysine 5 and 12 is required for CENP-A deposition into centromeres" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 232.